Adjusted Wasserstein Distributionally Robust Estimator in Statistical Learning: Introduction

-The proposed estimator $\beta_n^{ADRO}$ is advantageous in several ways.
-The proposed estimator $\beta_n^{ADRO}$ is asymptotically unbiased, and the asymptotic mean squared error of the proposed estimator $\beta^{ADRO}_n$ is smaller than the WDRO estimator $\beta^{DRO}_n$.
-In addition, the out-of-sample performance guarantee of the proposed estimator $\beta^{ADRO}_n$ can be derived, demonstrating that the proposed estimator $\beta^{ADRO}_n$ inherits the generalization capacity of the WDRO estimator.
-Our numerical experiments illustrate that the proposed estimator $\beta_n^{ADRO}$ has a superior performance even if the sample size is relatively small.
+The asymptotic distribution of the WDRO estimator $\beta_n^{DRO}$ can be obtained under certain regularity conditions.
+However, the associated convergence results imply that the WDRO estimator $\beta^{DRO}_n$ has an asymptotic bias.
+From the perspective of parameter estimation, the asymptotic bias indicates an inaccurate estimation of the ground-truth parameter $\beta_{\ast}$.
+Inspired by this phenomenon, we provide a general adjustment technique to de-bias the asymptotically biased estimators.
+The asymptotic behavior of the asymptotically biased estimator under different transformations is also discussed.

+We obtain the adjusted WDRO estimator, denoted by $\beta_n^{ADRO}$, by applying the proposed adjustment technique to the WDRO problem.
+It will be shown that the adjusted WDRO estimator $\beta_n^{ADRO}$ could be computed exactly simply using the given samples and the value of the classic WDRO estimator $\beta_n^{DRO}$, making it convenient to apply the proposed technique.
+Also, the existence and the asymptotic unbiasedness of the adjusted WDRO estimator $\beta_n^{ADRO}$ could be promised under mild conditions, enabling broad applications of the proposed technique.
+In addition, since the proposed adjusted WDRO estimator $\beta^{ADRO}_n$ is transformed from the classic WDRO estimator $\beta^{DRO}_n$, the out-of-sample guarantee of the WDRO estimator $\beta^{DRO}_n$ could promise the generalization capacity of the proposed adjusted WDRO estimator $\beta^{ADRO}_n$.

-Since the generalized linear model includes multiple widely-used regression models, such as linear regression and logistic regression, and is easy to interpret and implement, we will articulate how to apply the \textit{adjusting} strategy in the setting of the generalized linear model.
-The logistic regression, the Poisson regression, and the linear regression serve as examples to show how the requirements for applying the adjusted WDRO are satisfied by the generalized linear model.
+Since the generalized linear model includes multiple widely-used regression models and is easy to interpret and implement, we will articulate how to apply the adjustment strategy in the setting of the generalized linear model, including linear regression, logistic regression, and Poisson regression.
+Then, we carry out the numerical experiments in the generalized linear model.
+Our numerical experiments illustrate that the proposed estimator $\beta_n^{ADRO}$ has a superior performance even if the sample size is not very large.

-\subsection{Related work}
+\subsection{Related Work}